cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 This section covers a few of the basics of `RooFit`.
 There are many more tutorials available at this link: [https://root.cern.ch/root/html600/tutorials/roofit/index.html](https://root.cern.ch/root/html600/tutorials/roofit/index.html)

 ## Objects
-In Roofit, any variable, data point, function, PDF (etc.) is represented by a c++ object The most basic of these is the `RooRealVar`.
-Let's create one which will represent the mass of some hypothetical particle, we name it and give it an initial starting value and range.
+In `RooFit`, any variable, data point, function, PDF (etc.) is represented by a c++ object The most basic of these is the `RooRealVar`.
+We will create one that will represent the mass of some hypothetical particle, we name it and give it an initial starting value and range.

 ```c++
 RooRealVar MH("MH","mass of the Hypothetical Boson (H-boson) in GeV",125,120,130);